lewislarsen/youtube-channel-notifier/README.md

 ## Introduction

-YouTube Channel Notifier helps you stay updated with your favorite content creators even if you don't have a Google account any more.
-Never miss a video from channels you care about — we'll let you know whenever something new gets published through friendly email or Discord notifications.
+YouTube Channel Notifier (YCN) is a small web application that keeps track of your favourite YouTube creators and notifies you when they publish new videos.
+It is intended to be a robust little tool for individuals who still want to watch videos from their favourite creators but are unable or unwilling to have a Google account.

 ## Key Features

-- **Effortless Channel Tracking**: Easily add and manage YouTube channels you love
+- **Effortless Channel Tracking**: Easily add your favourite YouTubers
-- **Flexible Notifications**: Choose between email alerts, Discord messages, or both
+- **Flexible Notifications**: Can deliver notifications via email or discord
-- **Simple CLI Interface**: Manage everything through intuitive commands
+- **Simple CLI Interface**: Manage everything through intuitive commands in your terminal
 - **Privacy-Focused**: No YouTube API keys required, no data sharing with third parties
-- **Docker Ready**: Get up and running in minutes with automatic setup and persistence
+- **Docker Ready**: Get up and running in minutes with Docker support
-- **Smart Filtering**: Automatically filters out unwanted content like livestreams and trailers

 > [!IMPORTANT]
-> This project is managed through simple CLI terminal commands and doesn't have a web interface for management.
+> This project is managed through simple CLI terminal commands and may not be suitable for everybody.

 ## Quick Start with Docker

-The fastest way to get notified about new videos from your favorite creators:
+The fastest way to get started:

 ### 1. Build the Docker image